sylabs/examples/http-server/apache2-web-server/README.md

  - Singularity, you can download it [here](https://github.com/sylabs/singularity).
  - A text editor, like: `micro`, `vim` or `nano`.
  - root access.
- - a browser, to test it.
+ - a browser to test it, you can `w3m`, you can install it by `sudo apt-get install w3m w3m-img`

 <br>